enriquepablo/modus_ponens/README.md

 In this grammar, the productions `WHITESPACE`, `knowledge`, `sentence`, `rule`, `antecedents`, `consequents`, `factset`, and `var` are prescribed by modus\_ponens.
 On top of these, the user must provide a production for `fact`.
+So we, as "user", are providing `name`, `v_name`, and `pred`, to compose `fact`.
-In this case we provide very simple facts, just triples subject-predicate-object.
+In this case we allow very simple facts, just triples subject-predicate-object.

 Note how we mark the production `v_name`, that can match variables, with a prefix "v_", and mix it with `var` in a further `name` production.